clemensv/real-time-sources/rss/rssbridge_producer/README.md

-# Rssbridge_producer Apache Kafka Consumer SDK for Python
+# Rssbridge_producer Apache Kafka Producer SDK for Python

-This is the Rssbridge_producer Apache Kafka Consumer SDK for Python.
-It was generated from the xRegistry CLI tool based on message catalog definitions for "Microsoft.OpenData.RssFeeds".
+This is the Rssbridge_producer Apache Kafka Producer SDK for Python.
+It was generated from the xRegistry CLI tool based on message catalog messages for "Microsoft.OpenData.RssFeeds".

 ## Quick Install